Our community members

 - Young people

 - Anyone who has been or is being affected by any form of abuse (physical, sexual, financial, emotional)

 - Pregnant ladies or those on leave

 - People who suffer from mental health problems

 - People who live in rural areas

-To overcome some of the barriers that prevent the CCG from engaging with these groups, and to build long-lasting trust and confidence in the relationship, we will use a number of different approaches.
-For instance, we will develop better links with community representatives and voluntary sector organisations that have got direct access to specific groups and communities.
+To overcome some of the barriers that prevent the CCG from engaging with these groups and to build long-lasting trust and confidence in the relationships, we will use a number of different approaches, eg: develop better links with community representatives and voluntary sector organisations that have got direct access to specific groups and communities.
 By relying on a ‘trusted person’, it will be easier to make contacts, build rapport and work together on a regular basis.